 Badaling Great Wall was the first section of the Great Wall to be opened to the Chinese public as a tourist site, when it was inaugurated as such in 1957, though it received few visitors - even Chinese visitors - until the 1980s.
 Not surprisingly, this section of the Great Wall, lying at such a strategic position immediately north of the capital city, has been well maintained throughout the ages.

-It was here that President Nixon, in 1972, as the guest of China's Vice Premier, Li Xiannian, visited the Geat Wall as part of Nixon's historic trip to China, on the heels of the thaw in relations between China and the West.
+It was here that President Nixon, in 1972, as the guest of China's Vice Premier, Li Xiannian, visited the Great Wall as part of Nixon's historic trip to China, on the heels of the thaw in relations between China and the West.
 It was orchestrated by President Nixon's National Security Advisor, Henry Kissinger.
-One wonders why Chairman Mao himself, or at least the Premier, Zhou Enlai, did not personally present the Great Wall of China to President Nixon, but perhaps that would have been too rapid a thaw.

 Numerous other international dignitaries visited the Badaling Great Wall in the years following China's opening under the wise leadership of Deng Xiaoping, including Britain's leader at the time, Margaret Thatcher.
 The Great Wall Museum at Badaling has a photo gallery showing the many national and international dignitaries who took up Chairman Mao's challenge.